soft-eng-practicum/soft-eng-practicum.github.io/CONTRIBUTING.md

 ### TODO 📋

 * Upload the Screencast videos to Youtube and link them from here.
-* Create light/dark themes with switching
+* Create light/dark themes with automatic detection
-* Add AJAX-like searches for browsing students, projects, semesters, etc.